MAGA Candidate Wants to Lower the Political Temp—That’s Rich Coming From Him

 He’s also called Republican Gov. Chris Sununu a “Chinese Communist sympathizer.”
 (Sununu is now supporting him over Democratic Sen. Maggie Hassan).
 He’s slammed the commonplace practice of discarding unneeded embryos during fertility treatment as “disgusting.”
 And he bought into the wackadoodle conspiracy theory that COVID vaccines were a delivery system for microchips.

-But that was Buldoc seeking the Republican nomination.
-The Buldoc who arrived at Wednesday night’s debate is focused on becoming the governor and to do that he needs votes from people able to recognize his talk of commies and conspiracies is dangerous and disqualifying nonsense.
+But that was Bolduc seeking the Republican nomination.
+The Bolduc who arrived at Wednesday night’s debate is focused on becoming the governor and to do that he needs votes from people able to recognize his talk of commies and conspiracies is dangerous and disqualifying nonsense.

 After the encounter outside the venue, 37-year-old Joseph Hart was handcuffed and charged with trespass and disorderly conduct.
 Bolduc continued to pose as a voice of reason, which is another kind of crime.